Boon Thau Loo: Early life

 Boon Thau Loo was born in Malaysia and grew up in Singapore.
 He studied at The Chinese High School and Raffles Junior College.
 In 1996, he moved to the United States in order to attend the University of California, Berkeley, where he received an undergraduate degree in Electrical Engineering and Computer Science.
 Following his studies there, he pursued his master's degree in computer science at Stanford University.
 He then returned to Berkeley for his PhD, which he graduated in 2006 with the David J. Sakrison Memorial Prize dissertation award and the 2007 ACM SIGMOD Dissertation Award for his thesis The Design and Implementation of Declarative Networks.
-Following his studies, Loo began working as a post-doctoral researcher at Microsoft Research.
+Loo then began working as a post-doctoral researcher at Microsoft Research.

 Academic career

-As a scholar, Loo became the RCA professor of artificial intelligence at the University of Pennsylvania in the departments of Computer and Information Science and Electrical and Systems Engineering.
-At Penn he is also the director of the Distributed Systems Laboratory and the NetDB@Penn research group.
-In 2018, he became the associate dean of master's and professional programs, where he oversees all Master's and professional programs in the School of Engineering and Applied Science.
-As associate dean, Loo led several new academic initiatives, such as MCIT Online, first Ivy League fully online master's degree program in computer science for non-computer science majors, the J.P.
-Eckert Diversity Fellowship, Cybersecurity boot camp for mid-career professionals in the Philadelphia greater area, data science boot camp, the accelerated master's program for Penn undergraduates., professional development course for all master's students in engineering, and MSE-DS Online (online Data Science master's).
+Loo is the RCA professor of artificial intelligence at the University of Pennsylvania in the departments of Computer and Information Science and Electrical and Systems Engineering.
+He is also the director of the Distributed Systems Laboratory and the NetDB@Penn research group.
+In 2018, he became the associate dean of master's and professional programs, where he oversees the Master's and professional programs in the School of Engineering and Applied Science.

-While serving as a researcher and professor, Loo has founded several private enterprises.
 He has published over 150 papers and two books - Declarative Networking (Synthesis Lectures on Data Management) in 2012 and Datalog and Recursive Query Processing (Foundations and Trends(r) in Databases) in 2013.

-In 2019, Loo received the University of Pennsylvania Emerging Inventor of the Year award, given annually to one Penn faculty member for success in technology transfer..

-In July 2020, Loo was appointed Associate Dean for Graduate Programs, where he oversees all doctoral, master's and professional programs at Penn Engineering.
-As graduate dean, he launched several new initiatives, including the Dean's Doctoral Diversity Fellowship, Dean's Master's Fellowships for on-campus and online master's students, and the Master-to-Ph.D. bridge program.
+In 2019, Loo received the University of Pennsylvania Emerging Inventor of the Year award, given annually to one Penn faculty member for success in technology transfer.
+In July 2020, Loo was appointed Associate Dean for Graduate Programs, where he oversees the doctoral, master's and professional programs at Penn Engineering.